tarcinapp/entity-persistence-service/README.md

   <img src="./doc/img/models.png" alt="Tarcinapp Data Model">
 </p>

-📌 Each record — whether an entity, list, or reaction — is automatically enriched with a consistent set of **managed fields**, including:
+📌 Each record — whether an entity, list, or reaction — is automatically decorated with a consistent set of **managed fields**, including:
 - `_ownerUsers`, `_ownerGroups`
 - `_viewerUsers`, `_viewerGroups`
 - `_visibility`